There is a diverse range of sizes and shapes regarding different types of black caterpillars.

 It doesn’t take long for swarms of these leaf-eating caterpillars to strip entire trees of their leaves.
 These caterpillars belong to the family Sphingidae and are known as hawk moth caterpillars.

-As they develop into adults, Catalpa Sphinx caterpillars eventually acquire a glossy, jet-black coloration.
+Catalpa Sphinx caterpillars eventually acquire a glossy, jet-black coloration as they develop into adults.
 In their immature stages, larvae typically have a pale tint and few distinguishing marks.

-As time goes on, they get darker and darker until they are completely black.
+As time passes, they get darker until they are completely black.
 In addition, they have distinctive yellow patterns that run along each side.

 These come together to form a yellow row that runs along the length of the caterpillar on either side.
-Even though this particular black caterpillar does not threaten humans, its tail has a protruding spike that looks dangerous.
+Even though this black caterpillar does not threaten humans, its tail has a dangerous protruding spike.

 You will also observe that their feet at the head end are black, while their prolegs in the middle region are yellow.

-This bright yellow and black caterpillar has a segmented body that is black on the outside and yellow on the inside.
+This bright yellow and black caterpillar has a segmented body that is black and yellow on the inside.

-The Catalpa Sphinx caterpillar is a big species that can reach a length of up to two inches (five centimeters), making them one of the largest caterpillars on our list of different types of black caterpillars.
+The Catalpa Sphinx caterpillar is a big species that can reach up to two inches (five centimeters), making them one of the largest caterpillars on our list of different types of black caterpillars.

 6. Azalea Caterpillar

-The azalea caterpillar’s (Datana major) body is black, with yellow bands all over it.
+The azalea caterpillar’s (Datana major) body is black, with yellow bands.
 The caterpillar’s head is orange.

-The azalea caterpillar is a black caterpillar that is not as common as some others.
-This caterpillar species typically thrive in Florida, Kansas, and the states along the United States East coast.
+The azalea caterpillar is a black caterpillar that is not as common as others.
+This caterpillar species typically thrives in Florida, Kansas, and the United States East Coast states.

 The azalea caterpillar can have more or less black markings, and the pattern of those markings can vary from caterpillar to caterpillar.